akachwah/backstage/TechDoc/SoftwareTemplateReadMe.md

 ## Welcome to Templates

 Welcome to the Red Hat Developer Hub Software Templates Repository.
 This repository contains a collection of software templates designed to illustrate best practices in software development and deployment.
-Our templates cover a wide range of technologies and frameworks, ensuring you have a suitable starting point for your project's needs.
+Our templates cover a wide range of technologies and frameworks, and can often provide a starting point for further customization based on your unique requirements.

 ## Overview

 ### Software / Golden Templates

-Software / Golden Templates are pre-configured, best practice templates that are considered the standard for certain types of applications or environments.
-They are maintained with the latest recommendations and practices.
-Using Software Templates can help ensure that your projects adhere to industry standards and organizational policies.
+Software / Golden Templates are pre-configured, best practice templates that provide a starting point commonly used technologies, applications, or environments.
+When you create templates you can maintain them besed on your preferred best practices.
+Using Software Templates can help reduce toil, automate common workflows, and help you encourage developers to follow your internal development standards, practices, and policies.

-Our software templates are crafted to provide you with a solid foundation for your projects.
+These software templates are crafted to provide you with examples that you can take and customize for your needs.
 Each template is a blueprint that includes predefined configurations, dependencies, and deployment procedures.
-These templates are intended to help you quickly set up and deploy applications with industry best practices.
+These templates are intended to help developers quickly set up and deploy applications and can be customised with your best practices in mind.

 ### To help you get started, please watch our introductory video: